RealTimeChris/simdjson/CONTRIBUTING.md

 Getting Started Hacking
 -----------------------

-An overview of simdjson's directory structure, with pointers to architecture and design considerations and other helpful notes, can be found at [HACKING.md](HACKING.md).
+An overview of simdjson2's directory structure, with pointers to architecture and design considerations and other helpful notes, can be found at [HACKING.md](HACKING.md).